davidgumberg/benchkit/README.md

 # Benchkit

-A benchmarking toolkit designed for benchmarking Bitcoin Core, using [hyperfine](https://github.com/sharkdp/hyperfine) as the underlying benchmarking engine.
+A benchmarking toolkit designed for benchmarking Bitcoin Core with an internal benchmarking system.

 ## Features